jirkavlasak/Detaxizer_extension/README.md

 ## USEFUL SCRIPTS FOR SIMPLIFYING WORK
 Here I will list usefull scripts that may help while working with Detaxizer pipeline
 ### CREATE WORKING DIRECTORIES
+Use create_directories.sh to create working environment described earlier.
+Input parameter is path to your samples.
+It is important to do chomd +x chomd create_directories.sh to propperly run script on your machine.

+### DOWNLOAD FASTA FILES FOR CUSTOM DATABASE
+### BUILDING CUSTOM DATABSE
+### LAUNCHING PIPELINE WITH MULTIPLESAMPLES